 |CEFR||Token %||Type %|

-This means that higher ability writers use fewer metadiscourse markers overall, but use a greater variety in comparison with lower ability writer.
-This data suggests that the way in which learners use metadiscourse varies across CEFR level, which we plan to investigate further.
+This means that more proficient writers use fewer metadiscourse markers overall, but use a greater variety in comparison with less proficient writers.
+This data suggests that the way in which learners use metadiscourse varies across CEFR level.
+This is something we plan to investigate further.

-For more information abut this research, and other research projects related to assessment, please visit the British Council website here:
+For more information about this research and other research projects related to assessment, please visit the British Council website here.